re-data/re-data/getting_started/toy_shop_analysis/README.md

 re_data run --start-date 2021-01-01 --end-date 2021-01-02
 ```

-Assuming the run was successful we should see a bunch of new tables added to our DB.
+Assuming the run was successful we should see a bunch of new tables (and views) added to our DB.

 ```
 toy_shop_analysis.re_data_alerting       toy_shop_analysis.re_data_last_metrics